Ethics and Regulatory Work Group

 Fred Wright, MD, is the VA Connecticut Associate Chief of Staff for Research and Development and a Professor in the Departments of Internal Medicine and Cellular and Molecular Physiology at the Yale School of Medicine.
 He has over 35 years of experience and is recognized as a national leader in VA in developing and enacting policies and regulations related to the ethical conduct of research, including human subjects protections.

-Joseph Ali, JD, is Research Scholar II, Johns Hopkins Berman Institute of Bioethics and Associate Faculty, Johns Hopkins Bloomberg School of Public Health, Department of International Health and Department of Health Policy & Management.
+Joseph Ali, JD, is Assistant Professor, Johns Hopkins Berman Institute of Bioethics and Johns Hopkins Bloomberg School of Public Health, Department of International Health.
 As co-lead of the National Patient-Centered Clinical Research Network (PCORnet) Ethics & Regulatory Task Force, Mr. Ali helped develop research infrastructure supportive of a large national effort to coordinate patient-centered comparative effectiveness research to advance evidence-based medicine.